exoplatform/social/server/jboss/patch-ear/src/main/jboss/EXO-README.txt

 				- Search by skills and experience
 				- Activity status updates
 				- Opensocial API support

     * eXo Spaces: add communities to your work and enable a collaborative work.
 It's the communities workgroups.
 	    	- Let dormant communities reveal themselves
 				- Open community management
 				- Activity streams to aggregate knowledge
 				- Easily deploy custom applications
 				- User friendly interface

 =============
 2 What's new?
 =============

-* French translation
-* Enhanced Space Activities
-* Several usability enhancements
+- Speed improvement for creating a new space by using template instead of page node to create a new space's navigation.
+- Enhance usability in space: message type, input validation, contextual message when selecting options in space creation form.
+- New space name navigation: allows only alphabet, digit and space characters only.
+- Change the way of creating a space bound to an existing group.
+- Use portlet preference to get space context instead of getting space context via Uri.
+- Properly organize gadgets for speeding up server startup time.
+- Make possible to create space via REST service.

   * Find the latest release notes here : http://wiki.exoplatform.com/xwiki/bin/view/Social/Release+Notes

 =========
 3 INSTALL
 =========